terrorizer1980/dotfiles-1/README.md

 $ ln -s .vimrc.airline ~/.vimrc
 ```

-Preflight
+Pre-flight
 ---------

-No matter *what* you do, don’t forget to install those Vim plugins before you get started:
+No matter *what* you do, don’t forget to install all the required Vim plugins before you get started.

 If you aren’t using Vundle already:
 ```bash
 git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle
 ```

+Install those plugins:

 ```bash
 $ vim +BundleInstall +qall